VIEWESMART/ESP32-Arduino/examples/4.0inch/Libraries/lvgl/docs/widgets/extra/span.md

 use function `lv_spangroup_set_align(spangroup, LV_TEXT_ALIGN_CENTER)` to set text align.

 ### Modes
-The spangroup can be set to one of the following modes:
+The spangroup can be set to one the following modes:
 - `LV_SPAN_MODE_FIXED` fixes the object size.
 - `LV_SPAN_MODE_EXPAND` Expand the object size to the text size but stay on a single line.
 - `LV_SPAN_MODE_BREAK` Keep width, break the too long lines and auto expand height.